-- a. (a) Make documented, case-by-case determinations whether the agreement for the disbursement of Federal Program funds casts the party receiving the funds in the role of a Subrecipient, consistent with the characteristics outlined in 45 C.F.R. § 75.351; - b. (b) Identify Subawards as such to the Subrecipient, and provide all applicable information to the Subrecipient as described in 45 CFR § 75.352(a)(1), including the total amount of the Federal Award committed to the Subrecipient; - c. (c) If any of the data elements contained in 45 C.F.R. § 75.352(a)(1) change, the change(s) shall be included in a subsequent Subaward modification or amendment; - d. (d) Ensure that such funds are only used for authorized purposes; - e. (e) Ensure, by monitoring the ongoing activities of the Subrecipient, that the Subaward is used only for authorized purposes and that the Subrecipient maintains compliance with all applicable requirements specified in the Federal Award, including, but not limited to, those found in section 330 of the PHS Act, implementing program regulations, and grants regulations in 45 C.F.R.
-Part 75; - f. (f) Review financial and performance reports required by the Broward Health Department in order to ensure performance goals are achieved, UDS data is submitted by appropriate deadlines, and funds are used only for authorized purposes; - g. (g) Ensure that the Subrecipient takes timely and appropriate action on all deficiencies pertaining to the Subaward that may be identified through audits, on-site reviews, and other means; - (a) (h) Issue a management decision for audit findings pertaining to the Subaward; and.
+- a.
+Make documented, case-by-case determinations whether the agreement for the disbursement of Federal Program funds casts the party receiving the funds in the role of a Subrecipient, consistent with the characteristics outlined in 45 C.F.R. § 75.351; - b.
+Identify Subawards as such to the Subrecipient, and provide all applicable information to the Subrecipient as described in 45 CFR § 75.352(a)(1), including the total amount of the Federal Award committed to the Subrecipient; - c.
+If any of the data elements contained in 45 C.F.R. § 75.352(a)(1) change, the change(s) shall be included in a subsequent Subaward modification or amendment; - d.
+Ensure that such funds are only used for authorized purposes; - e.
+Ensure, by monitoring the ongoing activities of the Subrecipient, that the Subaward is used only for authorized purposes and that the Subrecipient maintains compliance with all applicable requirements specified in the Federal Award, including, but not limited to, those found in section 330 of the PHS Act, implementing program regulations, and grants regulations in 45 C.F.R.
+Part 75; - f.
+Review financial and performance reports required by Broward Health to ensure performance goals are achieved, UDS data is submitted by appropriate deadlines, and funds are used only for authorized purposes; - g.
+Ensure that the Subrecipient takes timely and appropriate action on all deficiencies pertaining to the Subaward that may be identified through audits, on-site reviews, and other means; - h.
+Issue a management decision for audit findings pertaining to the Subaward; and - i.
+Consider whether the results of the Subrecipient's audits, on-site reviews, or other monitoring indicate conditions that necessitate adjustments to Broward Health's records and whether Broward Health must consider taking enforcement action against noncompliant Subrecipients as described in 45 C.F.R. § 75.371.